 "I am extremely pleased to join Level Best Books' distinquished stable of authors," Helms said.
 "I look forward to a long and happy relationship in my new publishing home!"

-Paid In Spades receives prestigious Killer Nashville Silver Falchion Award!
+Paid In Spades WINS prestigious Killer Nashville Silver Falchion Award!

 At the Killer Nashville Mystery Conference in Nashville, TN, in August 2020, Richard Helms' Pat Gallegher novel Paid In Spades won the Silver Falchion Award in the Best Procedural or Private Eye Novel category .

 "This is a huge honor," Helms said during his acceptance speech.
 "First, I'd like to thank Clay Stafford, Joseph Borden, Liz Gatterer, and all the folks at Clay Stafford Books for the time and effort they put into this novel.
-Paid In Spades was dedicated to Jeremiah Healy.
-Jerry provided me with a lot of help early in my writing career, and I considered him a friend and a mentor.
-It was Jerry who taught me to pay it forward and never turn down a request from a fellow writer for assistance.
 Bella Negrotto designed the cover for Paid In Spades, and even took the photo used on it in downtown Franklin, TN.
 Even so, it perfectly evokes the gritty feel of New Orleans' French Quarter, the setting of the novel.
-We lost Jerry in 2014, and Bella passed away shortly before Paid In Spades was published in March 2019.
-I wish to dedicate this award to both their memories."
+Bella passed away shortly before Paid In Spades was published in March 2019.
+I wish to dedicate this award to her memory."

 Richard Helms receives TWO 2020 Derringer Award Nominations!